DataFire/Integrations/integrations/generated/callfire/README.md

 * output [ContactHistory](#contacthistory)

 ### findKeywords
 Searches for all keywords available for purchase on the CallFire platform.
 If a keyword appears in the response, it is available for purchase.
-List the 'keywords' in a query parameter to search for multiple keywords (at least one keyword should be sent in request)
+List the 'keywords' in a query parameter to search for multiple keywords (at least one keyword should be sent in request).
+Keyword should only consist of uppercase and lowercase letters and numbers.
+Number of characters must be greater than 2, but less than 65.

 ```js